Kalshi Must Halt Trading Sports-Event Contracts In Massachusetts, Judge Rules

 MGC Meeting Early Sign Lawsuit Was In Works

-The members of the AG’s office met with the Massachusetts Gaming Commission in an executive session a week before filing the suit.
+The members of the AG’s office met with the Massachusetts Gaming Commission in an executive session in September before filing the suit.
 A meeting such as that often precedes legal action taken in the gaming space.

 “Prediction market companies are expanding into sports wagering while neglecting age restrictions, player protection programs, state taxes, and other consumer protections.
 (We) appreciate the Attorney General’s efforts to enforce the law and hold these companies accountable to Massachusetts’ rigorous standards,” said Massachusetts Gaming Commission Chair Jordan Maynard in a statement in September.
 “We look forward to our continued partnership with Attorney General Campbell and her office.”